 We will also radically reorganise our procurement and logistics organisations to spur efficiency and drive through best business practice

 To assist the process we will establish a tri-Service Chief of Defence Logistics, who will be responsible for delivering best business practice throughout our support services.
 This is another huge change for the Ministry, which will allow us to coordinate and standardise our support services properly for the first time.

 The 1998 SDR put the armed forces on an expeditionary footing and created the Joint Rapid Reaction Force (JRRF) and with a swish of the pen, solved the problems of logistics.

 The newly formed Defence Logistics Organisation had a key objective of reducing the cost of its outputs by 20% over its first five years.
-As part of this fresh thinking a whole raft of initiatives were put forward and of course, those management consultants have a field day.
+As part of this fresh thinking, a whole raft of initiatives was put forward and of course, those management consultants have a field day.

 After the usual short term budget problems, resultant descoping and extensions to the project lifecycle, it was dumped in 2002.

 How much, a snip at a £118.3 million write off. (remind yourself of how many years of RFA Largs Bay that could cover)